freedomofpress/securedrop-docs/docs/admin/reference/securedrop_admin.rst

 .. _multiple_admins:

-Managing Configuration Updates with Multiple Admins
+Managing configuration updates with multiple admins
 ---------------------------------------------------

 Organizations with multiple admins should set up a way to synchronize